zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 - Review services that will be used in the GGCS Labs:
 	- The Compute node will serve as your on-premise 11g database instance.
 It will be migrated in Lab 200 to a target DBCS 12c pluggable databse in lab 200, and a GG target (reverse data replication) in lab 300.
-	- The Database Service (DBCS) will be a GG target in lab 200 and a GG source in lab 300.
+	- The Database Service (DBCS) will be a GG target in lab 200 and a GG source in lab 300, and both a source and target in Lab 400.
 	- The GGCS instance is not yet in your identity domain.
 You will create and configure this in Labs 200 - 500.
 	- Finally note that BICS is not available in this identiity domain.
 That will be provided in a separate Identity Domain.